thanhdt-vietmap/vietmap-compose/docs/docs/getting-started.md

 ```

 Wrap your app with `KcefProvider` to download KCEF on first lanch, and
-`MaplibreContext` to provide the library with context about the window your app
+`VietMapContext` to provide the library with context about the window your app
 is running in:

 ```kotlin title="Main.kt"